Do You Need a Driveway Permit? Complete Guide

 Most jurisdictions require inspections at each stage of construction.
 Here's what to expect:

-Approach dimensions meet city standards, sidewalk crossing is ADA-compliant (cross-slope, surface), drainage is directed to the street (not onto the sidewalk or neighboring property), and the curb transition is properly formed.
+Curb Cut / Approach Inspection, Approach dimensions meet city standards, sidewalk crossing is ADA-compliant (cross-slope, surface), drainage is directed to the street (not onto the sidewalk or neighboring property), and the curb transition is properly formed.

-Driveway matches approved site plan (location, dimensions, material), proper drainage slope away from the house and not toward neighbors, curb cut properly finished, and no encroachment beyond property lines.
+Final Inspection, Driveway matches approved site plan (location, dimensions, material), proper drainage slope away from the house and not toward neighbors, curb cut properly finished, and no encroachment beyond property lines.

 Frequently Asked Questions

-If you're replacing the driveway in the same footprint with the same or similar material and not modifying the curb cut — most cities do not require a permit.
+If you're replacing the driveway in the same footprint with the same or similar material and not modifying the curb cut, most cities do not require a permit.
 This is considered maintenance.
 If you're changing the size, location, or creating a new curb cut, a permit is typically required.

 Yes.
 New driveways require a permit in most jurisdictions, especially if a new curb cut is needed.
 The curb cut (driveway approach where it meets the street) involves public right-of-way and always requires a right-of-way or encroachment permit from your city's public works department.